 With Chris Hemsworth playing Thor and Travis Fimmel donning the mantle of Ragnar Lothbrok, us Aussies have never been more intrigued by Viking history.
 If you’ve contracted a case of Nordic Fever, you’ll definitely want to visit the Danish town of Roskilde.

-Just 30 kilometres from Copenhagen, the town is home to the Viking Ship Museum, which houses five honest-to-Odin Viking ships recovered from the bottom of the Roskilde Fjord.
+Just 30km from Copenhagen, the town is home to the Viking Ship Museum, which houses five honest-to-Odin Viking ships recovered from the bottom of the Roskilde Fjord.
 Okay, a ship museum may not sound overly appealing, but what makes this one different is that you can walk down to the nearby harbour and board a Snekkja longship that will take you around the fjord.
 Lack of pillaging aside, you’d be hard-pressed to find a more authentic Viking experience.

 Oh, and if you’re there at the end of June, you can head to Roskilde Festival, one of the world’s premier mega music festivals.

-OK, technically it’s a ‘baronial mansion’, not a castle.
+OK, technically it’s a “baronial mansion”, not a castle.
 Still, it looks the part, and if a 19th century baronial mansion isn’t good enough for you, I’m not sure what is.

 If you ever wanted to feel like royalty – proper Disney-style royalty, not the paparazzi-hounded, constitutionally hamstrung royalty of today – this might be the place for you.

 Not exactly shying from the stereotype, Germany has gone ahead and topped its highest mountain – the Zugspitze – with a beer garden.
 Located in southern Bavaria, the Zugspitze is surrounded by glaciers and the countless peaks of the Eastern Alps, with views of Austria, Italy and Switzerland to boot.

 At one point, beer in this ancient city cost literally less than water.
 While those novel days are a thing of the past, the historical Czech capital remains one of the most affordable cities in the continent.
 If you want a premium European nightlife experience without the accompanying price tag, you can’t go past Prague.

 And, once you’ve sobered up a little, there’s a ton of things to do besides drink the ubiquitous craft beer.
-The Czech Republic has 12 UNESCO World Heritage Sites, more than 35,000 kilometres of hiking trails, art galleries and some of the best-preserved architecture in Europe.
+The Czech Republic has 12 UNESCO World Heritage Sites, more than 35,000km of hiking trails, art galleries and some of the best-preserved architecture in Europe.
 There truly is something for everything.